MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 # Semantic Index for Copilot

 The semantic index brings a whole new world of understanding to your data in Microsoft 365.
 Through enhanced interactions with your individual and company data via the Microsoft Graph, and the creation of a new index, the semantic index is an improvement to Microsoft 365 search that lays the foundation for the next generation of Search and Copilot experiences.
 The semantic index respects security and policies in the Microsoft Graph so that when a user issues a query either directly via search or in Microsoft 365 chat via Copilot, it's always in the security context of the user, and only content that a user has access to is returned.
-This whitepaper reviews the initial set of features that form the semantic index and explains how it brings your data to life.
+This article reviews the initial set of features that form the semantic index and explains how it brings your data to life.

 ## Overview

 The semantic index sits on top of the Microsoft Graph, which interprets user queries to produce sophisticated, meaningful, and multilingual responses that help you to be more productive.
 It allows organizations with Microsoft 365 Copilot, Microsoft 365 Business Standard, Business Premium, E3 and E5 to search through billions of vectors (mathematical representations of features or attributes) and return related results.
-Combined with enhancements across the Microsoft Graph, the semantic index connects you with relevant and actionable information in your organization and is built on Microsoft’s comprehensive approach to security, compliance, privacy, and respects all organizational boundaries within your tenant.
+Combined with enhancements across the Microsoft Graph, the semantic index connects you with relevant and actionable information in your organization and is built on Microsoft’s comprehensive approach to [security, compliance, privacy](/microsoft-365-copilot/microsoft-365-copilot-privacy), and respects all organizational boundaries within your tenant.

 ## What is an Index?